 - 251 tonnes (3,136,000 shells) of Pacific oysters

 - 28 tonnes (350,000 shells) of native oysters

-In addition, much of aquaculture production is focussed on the West and North of the country and supports strong remote and rural communities in those areas including around 1,500 number of full-time and part-time jobs (based on the Scottish Farm Production Survey 2011).
+In addition, much of aquaculture production is focussed on the west and north of the country and supports strong remote and rural communities in those areas, including around 1,500 full-time and part-time jobs (based on the Scottish Farm Production Survey 2011).
 The role of high quality shellfish waters is also vital to the success of the industry.